mr-stringer/azrp/README.md

 * GetPssdPrice, used for getting Premium SSD v1 prices
 * GetPssdv2Price, used for getting Premium SSD v2 prices

-See the godocs for full documentation.
+See the go-docs for full documentation.

 ## Custom API request

 The Pricer client has two functions that can be used to make customer API requests.
 These are `GetString` and `Execute`.
-Both of these functions require the Pricer client fields to be populated with the customer requirement.
+Both of these functions require the Pricer client fields to be populated with the custom requirement.

 The Pricer type is shown here: